-The undersigned stockholder of Huntsman Corporation hereby acknowledges receipt of the Notice of Annual Meeting and Proxy Statement for the 2022 Annual Meeting of Stockholders and hereby appoints Peter R. Huntsman and David M. Stryker and each of them, acting individually, with full power of substitution in each, as proxies of the undersigned, to represent the undersigned and vote all shares of Huntsman Corporation common stock that the undersigned may be entitled to vote at the Annual Meeting of Stockholders to be held on March 25, 2022, and at any adjournment or postponement thereof, as indicated on the reverse side.
+The undersigned stockholder of Huntsman Corporation hereby acknowledges receipt of the Notice of Annual Meeting and Proxy Statement for the 2022 Annual Meeting of Stockholders and hereby appoints Peter R. Huntsman and David M. Stryker and each of them, acting individually, with full W power of substitution in each, as proxies of the undersigned, to represent the undersigned and н vote all shares of Huntsman Corporation common stock that the undersigned may be entitled to L vote at the Annual Meeting of Stockholders to be held on March 25, 2022, at 9:00 a.m.
+Central Time in the Lotus Room at The Westin at The Woodlands, 2 Waterway Square Place, The Т Woodlands, Texas 77380, and at any adjournment or postponement thereof, as indicated on the E reverse side.
+This proxy, when properly executed, will be voted in the manner directed herein by the D undersigned stockholder.
+If no direction is given, this proxy will be voted FOR ALL of the R nominees set forth in proposal 1, FOR proposal 2 and proposal 3 and AGAINST proposal 4.
+0 This proxy also delegates discretionary authority to vote, to the extent authorized by Rule

-This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is given, this proxy will be voted FOR ALL of the nominees set forth in proposal 1, FOR proposal 2 and proposal 3 and AGAINST proposal 4.
-This proxy also delegates discretionary authority to vote, to the extent authorized by Rule 14a-4(c) under the Securities Exchange Act of 1934, as amended, upon such other matters as may properly come before the 2022 Annual Meeting of Stockholders and at any adjournment or postponement thereof.
+- X 14a-4(c) under the Securities Exchange Act of 1934, as amended, upon such other matters - as may properly come before the 2022 Annual Meeting of Stockholders and at any - Y adjournment or postponement thereof.